cchitsiang/awesome-stars/topics.md

 - [nepaul/awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more..
 All you should know about Flutter development!
 - [piggyvault/piggyvault](https://github.com/piggyvault/piggyvault) - Family finance management app.
 - [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
-Keepass 2.x (kdbx 3.x) compatible.
+Keepass 2.x (KDBX 3 and KDBX 4) compatible.
 - [dvmjoshi/stuff](https://github.com/dvmjoshi/stuff) - Crud operation with Firebase
 - [tortuvshin/open-source-flutter-apps](https://github.com/tortuvshin/open-source-flutter-apps) - :iphone: List of open source Flutter applications :octocat:
 - [samarthagarwal/FlutterScreens](https://github.com/samarthagarwal/FlutterScreens) - A collection of Screens and attractive UIs built with Flutter ready to be used in your applications.
 No external libraries are used.
 Just download, add to your project and use.